vynious/cafe_management/README.md

 ## Environment Setup

 ### Note
-- **I have included both `.env` files for both backend and frontend for ease of deployment and testing by other users.**
+- **I have included both `.env` files for both backend and frontend for ease of deployment and testing by other users.
+The following steps below for Environment Setup should be the apprioriate way of managing `.env`.**

 > **Important:**  I understand that this is not recommended and `.env` should not be uploaded onto Github, especially for production.